Stacey Tookey

 Stacey Tookey (born July 10, 1976) is a Canadian choreographer and dancer known for her frequent appearances as a resident choreographer and guest judge on the Canadian and American versions of the dance-competition reality-television show So You Think You Can Dance.

 Tookey served as director on the sold-out 2009 So You Think You Can Dance Canada Tour.
 She also choreographed the music video for the song "Jar of Hearts" by pop singer Christina Perri and appeared on the CBBC show The Next Step.

 Early life and education

 She was born and raised in Edmonton, Alberta.
+Stacey Tookey is currently 47 years old.
+Her siblings are Kevin Tookey and Kelci Tookey.
+Stacez is married to Gene Gabriel.

 Tookey is the eldest child of parents Shelley and Wayne Tookey.
 She studied ballet and contemporary dance with the Ballet British Columbia Mentor Program, Fusion Dance Company, and as a member of the National Basketball Association's Grizzlies Extreme Dance Team.

 Career

 Tookey has worked with musical artists including Michael Bublé, Celine Dion, Bette Midler and Justin Timberlake.

 She has also performed in concerts as a member of Mia Michaels company R.A.W. and with the Parsons Dance Project in Seoul, South Korea.
 Other performances include appearing in Carmen with the Houston Grand Opera in Houston, Texas.

 She served as assistant choreographer for the Broadway production of A Few Good Men Dancin in New York City, New York.